How Can Bad UX Influence Your Conversion Funnel?

 That is why different goals (in general) are associated with a number of different designs to maximize the conversion rate.

-There are several reasons why a website visitor chooses to move forward.
+There are several reasons why a website visitor chooses not to move forward into a conversion.
 One of the main obstacles can be a neglected user experience.
 In addition to fonts and colors, take care of the quality and naturalness of the images.
 When it comes to CTAs, the above-the-fold area is a goldmine, so make sure to place your most important action triggering elements there, but also don’t abuse this segment.
 Use the possibilities of emotional design and fire up dedicated landing pages whenever you want to focus the visitor’s attention on a target goal.

 About the Author: